Henna Hair Dye vs. Chemical Dye: An Honest Comparison

 The Color Range Is Wider Than People Think

-Pure henna on its own produces red to copper, depending on your starting color.
+Pure henna on its own produces red to copper tones, depending on your starting color.
 Add indigo and the range opens up significantly:

 Adding amla powder as your acidic mixing ingredient cools all of these tones and reduces the red component.
+Read more about achieving brown and black shades with indigo and how amla affects your final color.
 Our range is pre-blended: Red, Light Brown, Medium Brown, Dark Brown, Black, and Light Blonde using cassia for subtle enhancement on lighter hair.

 Not sure which shade matches your starting color?
-Our henna color guide walks through it.
+Our henna color guide walks through it in detail.

 You can use henna on chemically treated hair.
 Results are less predictable than on virgin hair because the existing dye interacts with the lawsone in ways that vary by product and condition.
-Do a strand test first.
+Always do a strand test first.

 The Bottom Line

 Most people asking this question are motivated by some combination of health concerns and curiosity about whether henna actually delivers.
-With pure single-source henna and realistic expectations about the learning curve — it does.
+With pure single-source henna and realistic expectations, it does.

 Take the Hair Quiz to find your starting shade.
 Or read the step-by-step application guide before you begin.